ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/ci.rst

 requirement to have an operating system.

-Since the only difference between the two targets is the implementation of the APIs in the ``std`` crate, and the relevant certified targets do not include `std`, we can conclude that the test results of the two targets are equivalent.
+Since the only difference between the two targets is the implementation of the APIs in the ``std`` crate, and the relevant qualified targets do not include `std`, we can conclude that the test results of the two targets are equivalent.

 .. _test-variants: